 Although sometimes controversial, you can also consider creating an opt-in system for reporting bugs and other telemetry data.
 A public bug reporting system will work wonders for the quality of your software.

 Choosing the Right Hardware for Your IoT Device

 IoT products come in many shapes and sizes.
 That means that when purchasing hardware for your embedded devices, a one-size-fits-all strategy won’t cut it — and definitely not at scale.

 You need to choose hardware that is tailored to your use case, taking into account power requirements, the impact of environmental factors, and the durability of the hardware.
 Where will this product spend most of its time?
 Are there any edge cases you might not have considered?
 How long does it need to last?

 You should also be thinking about what you want versus what you need when it comes to hardware.
 Generally, IoT project managers on the hardware hunt are looking for something that’s easy to develop and use, is affordable, and doesn’t require huge tradeoffs when it comes to power management.
 But to ensure success long-term, you’ll also need to consider supply-chain support, software tools and support, connectivity lifespan, and device certifications.

 Making a foray into IoT is already a challenge without a guide, and scaling at an enterprise level can seem insurmountable.
 However, if you invest your time and budget into getting OTA updates right, setting up a process for diagnosing and debugging devices, and selecting the right hardware for your project, you’ll be more likely to succeed.

 If you’re looking for a partner to join you on your journey, Very has you covered.

 In addition to helping you design and build your IoT product, our expert team is equipped to support its ongoing maintenance.
-Our team becomes an extension of your team to help you achieve your goals within the timeframes your business needs and expects.
-Get in touch today.
+Let's talk about your next project - Get in touch today.